 Students receive an annual stipend, currently £21,000 per annum, and project costs paid for the four-year duration.
 Convergence Science PhDs cover tuition fees for UK/EU students only.
 Funding for overseas fees is not provided.

 One cross-institutional PhD project is listed below.
 All are jointly supervised by the ICR and Imperial College London supervisors.
 You can find details of how to apply at the end of the project list.

-- Applications for our ICR/Imperial Convergence Science PhD studentships (March round) are now open
+- Applications for our ICR/Imperial Convergence Science PhD studentships (March round) are now closed

 - Applications closed Friday 17 April 2020